A Brief Introduction to Search Engine Optimization (SEO)

 Similarities Local & National SEO Share

 Let’s get some of the key similarities out of the way.
 Both types of SEO use keywords as a way to get your business more visibility on Google search results.
 Both optimize web content and blog posts.
 The key difference is: Does your business have outreach on a national or local level?
-Your answer to this simple question is a sure-fire way to determine which route you should take your SEO marketing efforts.
+Your answer to this simple question is a surefire way to determine which route you should take your SEO marketing efforts.

 What is local SEO?
 Great question.
 Local SEO is telling Google you have a location people should go to.
-If you are looking for the best realtor in Medina, you may be using keywords in the realm of homes for sale.
+If you are looking for the best realtor in Medina, you may use keywords in the realm of homes for sale.
 But will someone find you when they ask Google to show them realtors in Medina?

 This is what local SEO strategies are all about.
 You need to optimize your keywords to hone in on the city your store is located in.
 Below are a few examples of searches a consumer might type into Google where a local SEO strategy should be used.